navicore/navijni.g8/README.md

 # FURTHER DEVELOPMENT OF YOUR PROJECT

-1. edit your generated Scala native wrapper found in `src/main/scala` by adding, changing, deleting native methods
+1. edit your generated Scala native wrapper found in `src/main/scala`, adding, changing, and deleting native methods
-2. rerun `sbt javah`
+1. rerun `sbt javah`
-3. use the updated header file found in `target/native/include/` to implement the native functions in the native module in `native/src`
+1. edit the native module in `native/src` and implement the functions from the newly updated header file found in `target/native/include/`
+1. `sbt javah test`
-4. `sbt javah run` to test
+1. `sbt javah run`
-5. `sbt javah assembly` to create superjar
+1. `sbt javah assembly` to create superjar

 ----
 TODO: